Introduction to Cloud-Native Wasm: The Basics of Next-Gen Cloud Computing (Part 1)

 Efficient Resource Utilization: Maximizing Performance and Cost Savings

 Wasm modules are lightweight and have minimal resource requirements.
 For example, a Wasm module compiled from C++ code can have a significantly smaller memory footprint compared to a traditional virtual machine or container running the same functionality.
-This efficient resource utilization allows for higher density of application instances on a given infrastructure, reducing costs and improving scalability.
+This efficient resource utilization allows for a higher density of application instances on a given infrastructure, reducing costs and improving scalability.

 Maurits Kaptein, a researcher from the University of Tilburg, conducted a study investigating the size of WebAssembly and Docker in the context of machine learning.
 Through a series of experiments involving inference operations, Kaptein found that WebAssembly exhibits a significantly smaller footprint compared to Docker, roughly 10 times smaller.